Medically reviewed by Drugs.com. Last updated on Jan 25, 2021.

-Epilepsy is a brain condition that causes repeated, sudden, brief changes in the brain's electrical activity.
+Epilepsy is a brain condition that causes repeated episodes of sudden, brief changes in the brain’s electrical activity.
 These changes cause various types of symptoms.

 Epileptic episodes are called seizures or convulsions.
 During a seizure, brain cells fire uncontrollably at up to four times their normal rate.
 Seizures temporarily affect the way a person behaves, moves, thinks or feels.